Oracle Database 11g Release 1 (11.1) Installation On Enterprise Linux 4.5 and 5.0

 2. Specify Inventory directory and credentials

-• Enter the inventory directory: /u01/app/oraInventory
+Enter the following information:- Enter the inventory directory: /u01/app/oraInventory

-• Specify operating system group name: oinstall
+- Specify operating system group name: oinstall

 Fig - Specify Inventory directory and credentials